simeydotme/sparticles/README.md

 Must be higher than the `minAlpha` value.

 ## `minSize`
+- Type: `Number`
+- Default: `1`
+- Range: `1 - 100`

+Minimum size (in pixels) of the particles.
+The actual size of each particle is variable between the `minSize` and `maxSize`.
+If the `minSize` and `maxSize` are the same value; then all particles will be uniformly sized.

 ## `maxSize`
+- Type: `Number`
+- Default: `10`
+- Range: `1 - 100`

+Maximum size (in pixels) of the particles.
+The actual size of each particle is variable between the `minSize` and `maxSize`.
+If the `minSize` and `maxSize` are the same value; then all particles will be uniformly sized.

 ## `style`
+- Type: `String`
+- Default: `"fill"`
+- Values: `"fill"`, `"stroke"` or `"both"`

+Particles can be either stroked (outline) or filled (solid) and this setting determines that style.
+It's also possible to randomize the style by choosing `"both"`

 ## `bounce`
+- Type: `Boolean`
+- Default: `false`

+Determine if particles should bounce off the boundaries of the canvas instead of resetting to the opposite side.
+This is best used with `speed: 0;` and a high value for `[x/yVariance]` to create a chaotic effect.

 ## `drift`
+- Type: `Number`
+- Default: `1`
+- Range: `1 - 20`

+How much a particle will "drift" as it falls.
+This is to imply a floatiness/wind effect like seen with snow flakes, or leaves.
+The `drift` will only apply if `speed > 0` and `direction` is near to a 90degree value (`0, 90, 180, 270`)

 ## `glow`
+- Type: `Number`
+- Default: `0`
+- Range: `0 - 50`

+Glow (or shadow) effect around the particle.
+This will not affect images.

 ## `twinkle`
+- Type: `Boolean`
+- Default: `false`

+Apply a "twinkle" effect to the particle when changing alpha.
+This works best with a higher `alphaSpeed` and `alphaVariance` value.

 ## `color`
+- Type: `String` / `Array<String>`
+- Default: `"rainbow"`
+- Values: any valid css/html color string

+A CSS/HTML color string to apply across all particles.
+If an array of colors (`[ "#ff0", "red", "hsl(10,50%,50%)" ]`) is given, then each particle will be assigned a random color from the array.
+Additionally `"rainbow"` can be used to assign any random color.

 ## `shape`
+- Type: `String` / `Array<String>`
+- Default: `"circle"`
+- Values: `"circle"`, `"square"`, `"triangle"`, `"line"`, `"diamond"`, `"star"` or `"image"`

+Determine the shape of all the particles.
+If an array of shapes (`[ "circle", "star", "diamond" ]`) is given, then each particle will be assigned a random shape form the array.
+Additionally `"image"` can be used to define a custom particle shape from an image.

 ## `imageUrl`
+- Type: `String` / `Array<String>`
+- Default: `""`
+- Values: a valid url, or data-uri

+Determine the custom image to be used for all the particles.
+If an array of urls (`[ "http://my.image/shape.png", "http://my.svg/shape.svg" ]`) is given, then each particle will be assigned a random image as it's shape from the array.

+This only applies if the `shape` is set to `"image"`.

+# styling